Sensible Sensuality: Feminism

-Her feminism is constantly linked to the sexual politics of a woman.
-She denies patriarchal limits of sexual expression for a woman and she identifies women's sexual liberation as the real motive behind the women's movement.
+Sahoo's fiction focuses on aspects of human experience, like puberty and menopause.
+She argues that women's sexual liberation was the real motive behind the "women's movement."

+Sahoo argues that orgasm is the body's natural call to feminist politics.

 In South Asian Outlook, an e-magazine published from Canada, Menka Walia writes: "Sahoo typically evolves her stories around Indian women and sexuality, which is something not commonly written about, but is rather discouraged in a traditionalist society.
 As a feminist, she advocates women's rights and usually gives light to the injustices Eastern women face.
 In her interviews, she usually talks about the fact that women are second-class citizens in India, backing up these facts with examples of how love marriages are forbidden, the rejection of divorces, the unfairness of dowries, and the rejection of female politicians."

-For her, orgasm is the body's natural call to feminist politics: if being a woman is this good, women must be worth something.
-Her novels like Upanibesh, Pratibandi and Gambhiri Ghara cover a myriad of areas from sexuality to philosophy; from the politics of the home to politics of the world.
-According to American journalist Linda Lowen, Sarojini Sahoo has written extensively as an Indian feminist about the interior lives of women and how their burgeoning sexuality is seen as a threat to traditional patriarchal societies.